Martello tower: United Kingdom of Great Britain and Ireland

 Great Britain and Ireland were united as a single political entity, the United Kingdom of Great Britain and Ireland, from 1801 to 1922, spanning the time during which most Martello towers were erected (the initial scheme started under the previous entities of the Kingdom of Great Britain and Kingdom of Ireland).
 Consequently, the Martello towers of Great Britain and Ireland can be considered to have been part of a single defensive system, designed to protect the coastlines of the two main islands of the British Isles as a whole.

 This is most clearly visible on the south and east coasts of England and the east coast of Ireland, where chains of Martello towers were built.
 Elsewhere in the world, individual Martello towers were erected to provide point defence of strategic locations.

+Between 1804 and 1812 the British authorities built a chain of towers based on the original Mortella tower to defend the south and east coast of England, Ireland, Jersey and Guernsey to guard against possible invasion from France, then under the rule of Napoleon I.